monsoonmaelstrom/book2/book2.md

 Amelia’s cousin looks incredibly confused.

-Finally, Amelia says, “Everyone, this is Michael.
-Michael, that’s Hazel, Liam, and Gavin,” she says pointing at us each in turn.
+Finally, Amelia states, “Everyone, this is Michael.
+Michael, that’s Hazel, Liam, and Gavin,” she introduces, pointing at us each in turn.
 “The idiot with the bloody face is Peter.
 The taller guy back there is Alex, and the shorter one is Davy.
 Alex is Hazel’s brother and Davy is her cousin.
 There are a couple of others around somewhere.
 Gavin’s younger brother Giorgi, and Lisette, who’s hard to miss.”

 We all chorus some variation of ‘hi.’